Pediatric sinusitis

 Refer a Patient

-What is Pediatric Sinusitis?
+What is pediatric sinusitis?

 Sinusitis is harder to diagnose in kids because its symptoms may be the result of other conditions, such as a respiratory illness or allergy, which is why our multidisciplinary approach works best to help your family get answers.
 Your child's care team will want to know her medical history and will perform an exam to diagnose sinusitis and develop a care plan.

-What are the different types of Pediatric Sinusitis?
+What are the different types of pediatric sinusitis?

-Symptoms lasting for 4 weeks or less
+• Acute sinusitis - symptoms lasting for 4 weeks or less

-Symptoms lasting longer than 3 months
+• Chronic sinusitis - symptoms lasting longer than 3 months

-What are the signs and symptoms of Pediatric Sinusitis?
+What are the signs and symptoms of pediatric sinusitis?

 Signs of sinusitis in children may include: